byu-oit/UAPI-Specification/University API Specification.md

 ##### 3.2.4.2 Representing Arrays of Scalar Values

-The `values` element is used to represent an array of scalar values as the value of the property.
+The `value_array` element is used to represent an array of scalar values as the value of the property.
 The array is represented as a JSON array.
 The elements for the property are divided between those that apply to the property as a whole and those that are specific to the entries in the array.
+The `value_array` element cannot be `null`.
+If the array has no elements the array an empty array should be returned.

 |Element|Applies to Property or Array Entry|Note
 |-----|-----|-----